-Ella Park Bridal has joined in the fight to protect U.S. consumers by unifying with The American Bridal and Prom Industry Association.
-This organization, lead by Steve Lang, founder of Mon Cheri, has initiated legal action against dozens of Chinese websites purportedly selling authentic wedding gowns.
-“In reality, these gowns are nothing more than cheap imitations.
-When the box finally arrives, the bride realizes the mistake.”
+Ella Park Bridal has joined in the fight to protect U.S. consumers by unifying with The American Bridal and Prom Industry Association (ABPIA).
+This organization, lead by Stephen Lang, CEO of Mon Cheri, initiated legal action against thousands of Chinese websites purportedly selling authentic wedding gowns.
+"In reality these gowns are nothing more than cheap imitations.
+When the box finally arrives, the bride realizes the mistake."

 Price: Pay close attention to the advertised retail price.
 Retail prices should be consistent across all authorized retailers.
 If you discover a store or website that offers a brand name dress substantially lower than others, assume that the dress is a low quality counterfeit fake.
 Also, be aware of words like "inspired by", "imitation", "fake" and "similar to" that appear on the store's website or advertisement.

 Store Location: Visit the brand name's "Where To Buy" webpage (or store locator).
 If the store, web page or retail company in question is not listed, it may be part of a counterfeit operation.